2018 Conference Outline

 • Lessons learned.

 Biometrics & Borders: Seamless Travel - Implementing New Effective Technologies

 • Thomas Winkowski, President, Global Border Solutions, LLC; Former Principal Deputy Assistant Secretary U.S. Immigration and Customs Enforcement; Former CBP Acting Commissioner

-• Helen Marano, Government and Industry Affairs Senior Vice President, World Travel & Tourism Council
+• Helen Marano, Executive Vice President of External Affairs, World Travel & Tourism Council

 • John P. Wagner, Deputy Executive Assistant Commissioner, Office of Field Operations, U.S. Customs and Border Protection (Confirmed)

 • Jean-François (Jeff) Lennon, Vice-President Sales & Marketing, Executive Board Member, Vision-Box HQ – Lisbon, Portugal (Confirmed)